AI Tool Stack Audit Workflow

 Step 1 — List every active AI subscription

 Pull two months of statements and list every recurring AI charge: personal subscriptions, team seats, API billing, and any bundled AI add-ons (e.g. Google Workspace or Microsoft 365 add-ons).
 It’s easy to forget a $10-20/month tool billed annually.
+Annual plans are the most common blind spot in this step specifically because they don’t appear on a recent monthly statement at all — search your inbox for renewal receipts and confirmation emails going back a full year, not just your card statement, to catch these.

 Step 2 — Check actual usage, not intended usage

 Open each tool’s usage dashboard.
 Note whether you’re regularly near the plan’s usage limit, well under it, or barely touching the account at all.
 A subscription used twice a month is a candidate for downgrade or cancellation regardless of how useful it felt at signup.
+As a rough threshold: under 20% of a plan’s usage cap in a typical month is a strong downgrade signal, and zero activity in the last 30 days is a strong cancellation signal — write both numbers down next to each tool rather than relying on a vague impression of “I don’t use it much.”

 Step 3 — Map overlap

 For each subscription, write down the one or two tasks it’s actually used for.
 If two subscriptions cover the same task, that’s redundant spend — pick the one that performs better for that specific task and drop the other, or downgrade it to a free tier.
+A common pattern: a general-purpose chat subscription and a specialized tool (a coding assistant, a research tool) end up covering the same middle ground for anything that isn’t clearly specialized work, and only the specialized tool’s edge-case strengths justify keeping both.

 Step 4 — Run the ROI check